chenxsan/webpack-hooks-list/readme.md

 There're so many hooks in webpack, and you might be wondering in exactly which order they run.

-Here's the order list running `yarn webpack` compiling this project:
+Here's the order list running `yarn webpack` to compile this project:

 ```
 ┌─────────┬──────────────────────────────────────────────────────────────────────┬───────────────┐